 4. ‘Energy saver’ is more efficient in terms of its energy usage, but it shuts down the Xbox One.
-When you activate this feature on turn off the console, you should notice that the status indicator on the power supply turns orange.
+When you activate this feature when turning off the console, you should notice that the status indicator on the power supply turns orange.

-6. If you need to make particular downloads happen, you can also tell the console to finish updates or downloads and then turn off.
+6. If you need to select specific downloads, you can also tell the console to finish updates or downloads and then turn it off.

-Many gamers like to try out games for at least a few hours at a time.
-Modern games can be intense with their resource demands, but any title made for a Xbox One should be able to run on the system’s hardware without issues.
+Many gamers like to try out games for a few hours.
+Modern games can be intense with their resource demands, but any title made for an Xbox One should run on the system’s hardware without issues.

-Some players wonder if playing so much or leaving the console on for a very long time could cause issues with overheating.
+Some players wonder if playing so much or leaving the console on for a very long time could cause overheating issues.

-While there is always a slight chance of some particular component in any electronic system overheating, the Xbox One is designed for many hours of continuous operation without getting too hot.
-To take extra care, there are a few things you may wish to keep in mind here.
-You’ll want to place your Xbox in a space that is ventilated enough to give the console proper airflow.
+While there is always a slight chance of a component in any electronic system overheating, the Xbox One is designed for many hours of continuous operation without getting too hot.
+You may wish to remember a few things to take extra care of here.
+Place your Xbox in a ventilated space to give the console proper airflow.
 This will help it stay cool even when you are asking it to play games for many hours.

-Additionally, having the console on but idle uses fewer system resources, so you should also be able to do that as well.
-However, it’s always a good idea to check up on active electronics that are plugged in from time to time.
+Additionally, having the console on but idle uses fewer system resources, so you should also be able to do that.
+However, it’s always a good idea to check up from time to time on active electronics connected to a power supply.

 You can set an Xbox One to turn off automatically.
-This is a feature embedded in the console’s system that allows it to perform some background operations.
-You might also want to keep a game running if you need to step away, but an automatic shutdown feature gives you the means to make sure the console can turn off if you are gone longer than you expect.
+This feature embedded in the console’s system allows it to perform some background operations.
+You might also want to keep a game running if you need to step away, but an automatic shutdown feature gives you the means to ensure the console can turn off if you are gone longer than expected.

 - To access this feature, you will once again want to go into the console’s ‘Settings’ and access the ‘Sleep mode & startup’ tab in the ‘General’ section.